 Personality profiling helps you work out where everyone within the team sits on a wheel, based on their personality.

-How do those personalities influence the way people work?
+Step 2.
+Consider how these personalities influence the way people work

 Personality profiling enables you to find out how people would react in certain situations.
 For example, you may discover some members of your team are introverts, while others are more extroverts.